Book Sale Information

 When and where do I bring my donations to the library?

-Donated items are first screened for use by the library and then cleaned if necessary, sorted, priced, and put into categories for the book sale.
-We do not have a lot of sorting room, so they go into category boxes in the order in which they arrive; nothing is alphabetized except for author-signed books.Items that are not in great condition are put on the free cart or sent to the recycling room at the dump.
+Donated items are screened for use by the library (and then cleaned if necessary).
+If they do not go to the library shelves, they are sorted, priced and put into categories for the book sale.
+We do not have a lot of sorting room so they go into category boxes in the order in which they arrive .Items that don’t sell during our sales continue their journey and are distributed to the Newington VA, The Niantic Women’s Facility, Read to Grow and Goodwill.
+Items that are not in sellable condition are placed on the free shelves near the library copier or sent to the recycling room at the dump.

 Can I get a tax deduction?